godotengine/godot-docs/classes/class_tileset.rst

 void **set_source_level_tile_proxy** **(** :ref:`int<class_int>` source_from, :ref:`int<class_int>` source_to **)**

 Creates a source-level proxy for the given source ID.
 A proxy will map set of tile identifiers to another set of identifiers.
-Both the atlac coordinates ID and the alternative tile ID are kept the same when using source-level proxies.
+Both the atlas coordinates ID and the alternative tile ID are kept the same when using source-level proxies.

 This can be used to replace a source in all TileMaps using this TileSet, as TileMap nodes will find and use the proxy's target source when one is available.